Find Cabinets that Fit Your Everyday Lifestyle and Needs

 Design glitches can present real hazards and hair-pulling inefficiencies.
 Start with the safety basics.
 There are standard best practices for adequate landing spaces by cooktops, microwaves and ovens.
 Next are slip-resistant flooring, adequate task lighting, and safe storage for knives.
 Efficient kitchen design includes elements you may have never considered.
 For example, if you are right-handed, which side of the sink is the ideal place for your dishwasher?
 How do you accommodate counter heights when one family member is tall and the other short?
 Have a professional kitchen designer (not an interior designer) create or review your plan to cover those bases.
 CliqStudios offers online kitchen design as a free service.

-Choose Cabinets for Your Lifestyle
+Choosing Cabinets for Your Lifestyle

+There are many things to consider when choosing cabinets for your lifestyle.
 Are you a gourmet cook?
 Or do you, on a high-culinary-arts day, slap together a simple meal in ten minutes?
 Do you move gracefully through rooms featuring expensive antiques or artwork?

 Or is your home more similar to a cyclone, with activity dictated by children, pets, and sports fans?
 Perhaps a member of your family has some physical limitations that need accommodation.
 Imagine activities when choosing each of the following: